mpv-player/mpv/DOCS/man/lua.rst

     and the function fn is a Lua function value.

     Some events have associated data.
 This is put into a Lua table and passed as argument to fn.
-The Lua table by default contains a ``name`` field, which is a string containing the event name.
+The Lua table by default contains a ``event`` field, which is a string containing the event name.
 If the event has an error associated, the ``error`` field is set to a string describing the error, on success it's not set.